pgmesa/synapgrad/README.md

 [ ! ] This project is currently being developed...

 ## Technical Description
 This project implements a completely functional engine for tracking operations between Tensors, by dynamically building a Directed Acyclic Graph (DAG), and an automatic backpropagation algorithm (reverse-mode autodiff) over this DAG.

-Built on top of the engine, the deep learning library implements the most common functions, layers, losses and optimizers in order to create MLPs and CNNs able to solve basic AI problems
+Built on top of the engine, the deep learning library implements the most common functions, layers, losses and optimizers in order to create MLPs and CNNs able to solve AI problems

 This library tries to mimic Pytorch in a very simplified way, but with similar functions and behaviour.